gslindenmeyer/gslindenmeyer.github.io/_pages/about.md

 ### Contact Information

-I am always open to conversations and opportunities..
+I am always open to conversations and opportunities.
 Feel free to reach out to me via email or connect with me on LinkedIn:

 - **Email**: [gslindenmeyer@gmail.com](mailto:gslindenmeyer@gmail.com)
 - **LinkedIn**: [linkedin.com/in/guilherme-lindenmeyer](https://www.linkedin.com/in/guilherme-lindenmeyer/)